-A lot of people ask the question, what is Remarketing?
-We do our best to answer that question so you can understand what Retargeting is and how to use it as an advertiser.
+If you are just getting started with paid advertising, you probably want to know what Retargeting and Remarketing is.
+We answer that question so you can understand what Retargeting is and how to use it as an advertiser.
+First off, the two terms can be used interchangeably.
 Ever since the initial release of Remarketing ads, they have grown in use and there are new features added every day.

 What is Remarketing?